ahamedzoha/shonchoy/docs/project_requirement_document.md

   - What-If Simulations: Interactive tool for scenario planning (e.g., "What if I reduce X expense by Y%?
 Impact on surplus, net worth, and goals over Z years").

 - **Assets and Liabilities:**
-  - Track various assets (e.g., cash, investments, property) and liabilities (e.g., loans).
+  - Track various assets (e.g., cash, investments, property) and liabilities (e.g., loans, credit cards).
   - Net Worth Calculator: Automatic aggregation, trends, and historical comparisons.
   - Modules for insurance or other protections, with reminder alerts for renewals.